hamed8080/chat/Cocoapods.md

 # Installing with Cocoapods

 ## Podfile
-Firstly, download/clone the Chat SDK and copy the local directory path of this folder.
+First, download/clone the Chat SDK and copy the local directory path of this folder.
 Then put the copied directory path and replace it with REPLACE_SDK_DIR, in your podfile.
 Next, run the pod install like before.